 To complete Schedule I, you'll need to provide information on your gross income from all sources, as well as deductions from your paycheck.
 You'll also have to provide income information for your spouse, even if you are filing separately for bankruptcy.
 For help completing the form, see Determining Current Income for Bankruptcy Schedule I.

-After putting the correct numbers in the correct boxes (and doing some basic math), you come to question 17, which is like the essay question at the end of the test.
-It reads, "Describe any increase or decrease in income reasonably anticipated to occur within the year following the filing of this document."
+After putting the correct numbers in the correct boxes (and doing some basic math), you come to Line 13, which is like the essay question at the end of the test.
+It reads, "Do you expct an increase or decrease within the year after you file this form?" and then if you check "yes," asks you to explain.

 To answer this question honestly, you should think about all of your sources of income and potential income.
 If you have a job, consider these questions:

 You should include events that are likely, even if they aren't certain.
-You can use the space on the form to explain.
+You can use the space on the form to explain and attach a separate sheet if necessary.
 For example, if your company has recently cut employee hours, and has announced that further cuts will be necessary in a month unless business picks up, you should include that on your form.

 You should also include other types of income that might change.
 For example, if you receive spousal support that's scheduled to end in six months, you should note that fact on Schedule I. If your unemployment benefits will run out in two months, you should include that information as well.
 And, if you expect an increase in income (for example, because you expect to start receiving a pension or you have finally rented out income property you own that has been sitting vacant), you must say so.